Australian Silky Terrier

 Training

-The Silky Terrier requires more exercise than most breeds in that group.
+The Australian Silky Terrier requires more exercise than most breeds in that group.
 Smart, bold, and energetic, Silky Terriers need people who know how to channel that energy into daily exercise and training for sports and work.
 The breed excels in the ring exterior, and pups have been successful in companion competition, especially in agility.

-Common diseases
+Common Diseases

 • diseases of the intervertebral discs;